 If you know your Mom prefers floral-print tops or your Dad prefers collared shirts, choose clothing items that will accommodate their preferences.
 Help them look and feel great by combining their favourite fashion with functionality.

+Stay simple.
 Although wearing layers on layers of tops and scarves and accessories may be fashionable, all of these layers can be difficult to dress or change out of.

 Instead, stick to an adaptive top and adaptive bottom combo for the summer, and for chilly days, add on a cardigan (available in men's and women's styles) and jacket in the winter.

+Be calm.
 Your senior may feel frustrated from their health condition, but during this frustration, the best thing you can do is stay calm and patient.
 Try to be understanding and positive so they feel at ease.

 If they choose a piece of clothing inappropriate for the weather or event, allow them to wear it and cool down before kindly helping them see your perspective.
 By refusing to reciprocate the frustration, they will have nothing to fight against, and are more likely to calm down.

+Create a routine.
 Routines can assist a senior in establishing a sense of security.
 A routine can benefit carers who are short on time by providing consistency to their day and timetable.
 With so many tasks to complete, timeframes and scheduling can help both caregivers and elders.

 If your loved one loves to dress at the same time every morning, assist or help them get ready so you may perform other responsibilities as a family caregiver.